apcl-research/human_attention_localize_c_bugs/README.md

 python .\count_unique_per_accuracy.py .\accuracy_scores.csv --output_dir accuracy_counts
 ```
 #### Outputs
 - `bug_accuracy_counts.csv`: where accuracy scores across the top, bugs down the side. numbers are telling you how many participants completed each bug with the specified score.
-For example, 1 person completed the firefly bug with a score of 0.
+For example, 3 people completed the firefly bug with a score of 1.
 - `bug_accuracy_line_plot.png`: line plot of `bug_accuracy_counts.csv`
 - `bug_histograms_subplot.png`: histograms of `bug_accuracy_counts.csv`
 - `participant_accuracy_counts.csv`: where accuracy scores across the top, participants down the side. numbers are telling you how many tasks each participant completed with each accuracy score.
 For example, participant 1 completed 3 bugs with a score of 1 and 1 bug with a score of 2, and so on.
 - `participant_accuracy_line_plot.png`: line plot of `participant_accuracy_counts.csv`
 - `participant_histograms_subplot.png`: histogram of `participant_accuracy_counts.csv`
-- `participant_stacked_bar.png`: shows how many tasks got each accuracy score.
-For example, there were 13 tasks that got a score of 2.
+- `participant_stacked_bar.pdf`: shows how many tasks got each accuracy score.
+For example, there were 32 tasks that got a score of 2.
 The colors show you which participant did each task.
-Note: we round half values down.
-So, we rounded 3.5 down to 3 and 4.5 down to 4.
-However, we rounded a score of 0 up to 1.
-This reflects how we calculated all the other metrics.
-For the other metrics, the tasks with a "low" score where the threshold is 1 include all scores less than or equal to 1 including a score of 0.
-For the other metrics when the threshold is greater than or equal to 4, we include 4.5 but not 3.5.
+Note: we rounded scores of 0 up to 1.
+- `What_Accuracy_histogram.pdf`: histogram showing how many tasks achieved each what accuracy score
+- `What_Confidence_histogram.pdf`: histogram showing how many tasks achieved each what confidence score
+- `What_Difficulty_histogram.pdf`: histogram showing how many tasks achieved each what difficulty score
+- `Where_Accuracy_histogram.pdf`: histogram showing how many tasks achieved each where accuracy score
 - `where_accuracy_summary.csv`: for each accuracy score, tells you how many unique bugs and participants got that score.
-For example, there were 4 unique participants who achieved a score of 1 on a task: p1, p3, p4, and p6.
+- `Where_Confidence_histogram.pdf`: histogram showing how many tasks achieved each where confidence score
+- `Where_Difficulty_histogram.pdf`: histogram showing how many tasks achieved each where difficulty score
 #### Outputs Used For
-This is Figure 8 in the paper.
+Histograms are used for Figure 3 and the stacked bar chart is Figure 11.
 </details>

 ### 5.2.3 `create_duration_success_plots.py`